ammul/library/stories/REGOD.md

 She pressed the back of her wrist against her cheek.
 She looked at the readout.

 From inside her skull, not the room, not the speakers, nothing any instrument was catching.
-She ran the check again: infrasound, nominal.
 Whatever was arriving had no frequency, no source, no measurement.
 She pressed her hands over her ears.
 It made no difference.
 She took her hands down.
 She looked at the terminal.

 3.1 seconds.

 The instrument held.
-112%, stable, the beam contained and tuned with a precision she had never achieved and never seen achieved, because achieving it required understanding the LHC better than the people who had built it, better than the people who had run it for twenty years, better than her.
+112%, stable, the beam contained and tuned with a precision she had never achieved and never seen achieved.

 4.3 seconds.